-Graph 1.6 shows that the average prudential balanced portfolio returned 7.2% p.a. in nominal terms, or 0.1% p.a. in real terms, over the past 5 years while the Benchmark Default portfolio returned 8.3% p.a. in nominal terms, or 1.2% p.a. in real terms.
+Graph 1.6 shows that the average prudential balanced portfolio returned 6.9% p.a. in nominal terms, or a negative 0.1% p.a. in real terms, over the past 5 years while the Benchmark Default portfolio returned 8.2% p.a. in nominal terms, or 1.2% p.a. in real terms.
 Considering that the average prudential balanced portfolio should deliver a real return before management fees (typically 0.75%), of roughly 6% per year, these portfolios are currently trailing the expected long-term goal significantly over the past 5 years.

-Participating employers who are invested in the Benchmark default portfolio will be aware that we have raised the risk profile of the default portfolio since the beginning of 2011 by replacing Metropolitan ARF with Allan Gray.
-With this combination, its risk profile is still considerably lower than that of the average prudential balanced portfolio.
-We would therefore expect the default portfolio to sacrifice around 1% for the benefit of lower volatility, thus an expected real return before management fees (typically 0.75%), of around 5% per year.
+Having raised the risk profile of the Default portfolio effective the start of 2011, by replacing Metropolitan ARF with Allan Gray, we would expect the Default portfolio to sacrifice around 1% for the benefit of lower volatility, thus an expected real return before management fees (typically 0.75%), of around 5% per year.
 Since this change was effected, the default portfolio returned a cumulative 17.8% compared to 14%.5 for the average prudential balanced portfolio over this 16 month period.

-Relative to the default portfolio, the performance of the prudential balanced portfolios should be more volatile due to a significantly higher equity exposure and its performance should be much closer correlated to that of the overall equity market.
+Relative to the default portfolio, the performance of the

+prudential balanced portfolios should be more volatile due to a significantly higher equity exposure and its performance should be much closer correlated to that of the overall equity market.
 The default portfolio should produce a significantly more volatile performance than the money market portfolio.
-The table below presents one year performance statistics over the 3 years May 2009 to April 2012:
+The table below presents one year performance statistics over the 3 years June 2009 to May 2012: